ankicing/Phishsing-domain-detection/README.md

 # Phishsing-domain-detection
-A website through you can check whether the URL is safe or not to browse or open.
+A website through which you can check whether the URL is safe or not to browse or open.